shotastage/webPiano/README.md

 ### Required browser

 - Chrome 51+ ( OSX, Linux, Windows )
+- Firefox
+- Microsoft Edge
+- Opera ( Chromium-based version )
+- Latest IE

+Safari for Mac is not supported.

 ## How to build.
 Before you build this project, please install build dependencies run following commands.